 - Hold a record by its outer edges

-Never touch a record’s grooves.
+Never touch a record’s groove.
 This transfers your body oil onto the surface attracting dust causing clicks and pops.

 - Gently place a record into its sleeve and jacket

 Dropping them can cause sleeves and jackets to split.
-When posting records, sellers often take them out of their jacket to avoid jacket splitting.
+You might notice the bottom center of your innersleeve jacket has a split if you drop your records.
+When posting, sellers often take records out of their jacket to avoid jacket splitting in transit.

 Limitations of vinyl records